 In many (but not all) cases it will not be a ‘page’ at all, it will be an activity like a visitor emailing or telephoning one of your fee earners from their profile on your website (we recognise 30-40 different ‘higher value activities’ in our Google Analytics Enrichment process).

-So the insights you’ll get will depend on how your site is structured and usually involve some tweaks to enable you to track higher value activities better.
-For example, below you can see a staff profile page structure that enables you to measure 100% of the contact made via the website with individual fee earners via emails or even phone calls with the right fee earner profile page design.
+So the insights you’ll get will depend on how your website is structured and usually involve some web page tweaks to enable you to track higher value activities better.
+For example it’s actually possible to measure 100% of the contact made via the website with individual fee earners via emails or even phone calls with the right fee earner profile page design.

 You’ve tweaked your website to track HVAs – how do you get Google Analytics (GA) to start recording them?

 By default GA does not record high value activities like emails and phone calls and numerous other high value activities like social media shares.

 Once the tracking of these HVAs commences, depending on well structured your site is and the volume of traffic you get, you may have to wait a few months before building up enough data to draw firm conclusions.
 Sheer traffic volume isn’t everything though – a small firm can also get good insights by better capturing the high value activities that occur – because sometimes the smaller firm faces less internal hurdles when it comes to website tweaks.

 Getting the best reporting from your web analytics